Yoctol/bottender/docs/the-basics-chain.md

 title: Chain of Responsibility
 ---

-Using the [Chain of Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern is another way to organize your [Bottender actions](the-basics-actions.md) in your Bottender application.
+Using the [Chain of Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern is another way to organize your [Bottender actions](the-basics-actions.md) in your Bottender app.
 This pattern lets you explicitly prioritize your actions by specifying the order of the actions.

-Considering a customer service bot application with three very different layers:
+Considering a customer service bot app with three very different layers:

 - `RuleBased`: Use JavaScript rules to handle incoming events.
 - `MachineLearning`: Use machine learning models to handle incoming events.